How to Create a Custom Reference Project

 2. Remove any local content that's now in the reference project

-Since a common reason for creating a custom reference project is to move duplicated content out of DataOps projects, you must ensure this is done in each project.
+Since a common reason for creating a custom reference project is to move duplicated content out of DataOps projects, ensure you do so in each project.
 Otherwise, the local configuration will override that from your reference project, which may not be immediately apparent as it will probably be the same code right now.

 Testing the new configuration

-Set up and run a pipeline to verify everything from your new configuration is working correctly in the repointed project.
+Set up and run a pipeline to verify everything from your new configuration works correctly in the repointed project.

 Suppose you have included additional content in your reference project outside the pipeline configuration files, e.g., dbt libraries for use in MATE jobs.
-In that case, this may need to be explicitly included before it can be used.
+In that case, you may need to include that content before using it explicitly.
 The DataOps pipeline initialization will clone your reference project into each pipeline's workspace at the following location:

 $CI_PROJECT_DIR/reference-projects/CUSTOMER-reference-project